pieper/Chronicle/README.md

 * Install a python environment with the prerequisites above (has been tested on mac and linux).
 * Install Apache couchdb
-* Clone the chronicle respository: git clone git://github.com/pieper/chronicle
+* Clone the chronicle respository: `git clone git://github.com/pieper/chronicle`

-* Get the couchSite utility
+* Get the couchSite utility: `git clone git://github.com/pieper/couchSite`

-  git clone git://github.com/pieper/couchSite
-* Install chronicle into couchdb: cd chronicle
+* Install chronicle into couchdb: `cd chronicle; ../couchSite/couchSite.py . chronicle`
-  ../couchSite/couchSite.py . chronicle

 At this point you should have an empty chonicle database and the web app.
-The next step is to install some DICOM data into the database, which can be done as follows from the chronicle directory:

- ./bin/record.py <path to dicom data>
+The next step is to install some DICOM data into the database, which can be done as follows from the chronicle directory: `./bin/record.py <path to dicom data>`

 Note that only pixel formats (transfer syntaxes) supported by pydicom can be used, so some compressed images cannot be loaded currently.